Brochure Milled Tooth and TCI Drill Bits

 Initially created for carbonate lithologies in the Middle East, the Xplorer Shamal inserts (TCI) elevate application-based drillbit design in a wide range of environments.
 With a specially designed insert shape, bits using Xplorer Shamal inserts deliver maximum toughness for carbonate-based drilling operations around the world.

 In many cases, the TCI roller cone bits used to drill hard and abrasive lithologies to access steam or hot rock in basement formations are exposed to temperatures that exceed 500 degF.
-Under these conditions, a standard 300-degF-rated bit’s elastomer seals and lubricating material quickly degrades, causing bearing failure, resulting in operational inefficiencies: reduced on-bottom drilling hours leading to multiple bit runs and increased development costs.
+Under these conditions, a standard 300-degF-rated bit’s elastomer seals and lubricating material quickly degrades, causing bearing failure.
+This results in operational inefficiencies, such as reduced on-bottom drilling hours that lead to multiple bit runs and increased development costs.

 Designed with the IDEAS platform, Xplorer Kaldera seals feature specialized fabric compounds and a proprietary high-temperature grease formula.
-These innovations increase seal life, lubricity, and load capacity at elevated temperatures for HT applications.
+These innovations increase seal life, lubricity, and load capacity for high-temperature applications such as geothermal drilling.

 Tested against baseline bits, in geothermal superheated steam applications where temperatures can reach 530 degF, Xplorer Kaldera HT seals on a bit resulted in top performance: